top of page

 Freehold Block / Multi‑Unit (MUFB)

 For a block of self‑contained units on one freehold title.
-Lender will consider criteria such as the number of units, type of tenants and tenancies, and landlord experience managing multi‑unit investments.
+Lenders will consider criteria such as the number of units, type of tenants and tenancies, and landlord experience managing multi‑unit investments.

 ✔ Sensible deposit/equity (typically 25%+)